open-ch/pingmachine/README.md

 - Consolidation using maximum, minimum and average functions.
 - Management of old targets data (the list of targets change rather frequently!)

-Check out also this [blog post about pingmachine](https://blog.open.ch/labs/2015/11/24/pingmachine/).

 Smokeping vs. Pingmachine
 -------------------------
 After initial tests with Smokeping, we decided to write our own framework for